Registration for the league is closed.

-Learning skills, working as a team, and having fun: that’s Michigan Tech’s Little Huskies boys’ basketball league.
-It’s about the best introduction to basketball you can imagine—personalized coaching that emphasizes both individual skills and team play, with plenty of time for gently competitive games in the SDC Multipurpose Gym.
+Learning skills, working as a team, and having fun: that’s Michigan Tech’s Boys’ Basketball Little Huskies League.
+It’s about the best introduction to basketball you can imagine—personalized coaching that emphasizes both individual skills and team play, with plenty of time for gently competitive games in the SDC Varsity/Wood Gym.
 And Michigan Tech’s campus is a great environment for meeting new people and making friends.

 What to Expect